DanielBundor/danielbundor/README.md

 - 👋 Hi, I’m @DanielBundor
-- 👀 I’m interested in programming
+- 👀 I’m interested in Software Quality Assurance
-- 🌱 I’m currently learning python & R
+- 🌱 I’m currently learning QA
-- 💞️ I’m looking to collaborate on projects involving these two languages that would improve my skills as a beginner.
+- 💞️ I’m looking to eventually launch a career in QA
 - 📫 How to reach me; you can reach me at Cbundor91@gmail.com

 <!---